nsarker2/elite-qualifier/README.md

 ## Background

-This is why this application exists.
+This application exists because of it's

 ## Install

-These are the steps to setup your local environment to run this application.
+In order to run the application, you have to press the Run button.

 ## Usage

-These are the steps to use the application or interact with it.
+In the console, the user can type in answers or questions for the Chatbot to respond to.

 ### Any optional sections